alxfed/alxfed.github.io/_posts/1977-02-15-My-first-computer.markdown

  &nbsp;&nbsp;&nbsp;&nbsp; And of course the 'socialist cooperation' brought 3 or 4 of these computers on the main physical institute, I would call it a 'flagman' of the Soviet Science... ha-ha-ha!
 Right then around that very same time Physics in that country fell into a coma and stayed in this persistent vegitative state until its death in the early nineties, but nobody told me then and it took me decades to find out what happened.
 <br><br>
 ![TPAi-2](/images/TPAi_2.png){:height="100%" width="100%"}<br><br>
 &nbsp;&nbsp;&nbsp;&nbsp; But I got a computer then!
 I played with it.
 I read the DEC books about it, I read the Donald Knuth's books, I created my own programs...
-It was a fun. :)
+It was fun. :)